How suitable is Berlin for a gluten-free diet? Are there gluten-free restaurants in Berlin?

 Berlin offers a wide range of food locations suitable for a gluten-free diet, allergies or other dietary restrictions.
 Besides most (vegan-friendly) cafés and restaurants offering gluten-free and raw options such as cakes, quiche or snacks, there are locations entirely gluten-free.
 Besides a lot of Asian cuisine in Berlin being free of gluten, the Glutanada restaurant in Kreuzberg offers a 100% gluten-free menu and specializes in food allergies and intolerances.

-You can check out www.allergyexplorer.com for a map of gluten-free locations.
+You can check out glutenfreiberlin.wordpress.com for individual reviews and more info about gluten-free locations.

 There are a number of restaurants and cafés in Berlin suitable for a raw diet.
 Foremost there is the all raw and vegan restaurant ‘Rawtastic’.
 There is also the Glutanada, a restaurant specialised in allergies and dietary restrictions.